thiippal/tankbuster/README.md

 ## Installation

+<b>Note: it is sincerely recommended to install Tankbuster into its own <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">virtual environment</a>.</b>

-Tankbuster may be installed from the Python Package Index (PyPI) by typing the following command on the command line:
+Assuming you have <a href="https://pip.pypa.io/en/stable/installing/">installed pip</a>, Tankbuster may be installed from the Python Package Index (PyPI) by typing the following command on the command line:

 <code>pip install tankbuster</code>

 This will also install the required modules: Pillow, Keras, colorama and h5py.

-Naturally, you can also clone or download the GitHub repository for the latest version.
+Naturally, you can also clone or download the <a href="https://github.com/thiippal/tankbuster">GitHub repository</a> to get the latest version.
+Enter the following command to install Tankbuster and the required packages:

+<code>pip install .</code>

 ## Usage